JonathanGrossman/mongodb_basics/03_node_query_operators.md

 Notice that the users collection of documents as a whole has 5 documents (see the documents at the top of this section).
 The `.find()` comparison query in the example above, however, returns only 2 documents.
 That's because only 2 of the 5 documents in the users collection have a `first` of `'Jane` and `last` of `'Doe'`.
 Also notice that the two documents returned are in fact different documents.
 They have different `_id`, `languages`, and `score` values.

+### not

+Unlike the `$and` logical operator that operatores on an array of objects, the `$not` operator operates on a single object.
+This operator returns only the documents that do not match the object on which it operates.
+Not only does this operator return only the documents that contain the field but with a value that does not match the query object, it also returns documents that do not contain the field.
+In other words, not having the field entirely is treated the same as having the field but with a value that doesn't fit the query criteria.

+Like for the `$and` logical operator, at first the syntax might be a little tricky.
+If, however, you take the time to study it, it's not so bad.
+Pay close attention because some subtle but imporatnt syntactical differences exist between the `$and` and `$not` operators.

+Into the `.find()` method, you pass an object with two other objects nested inside where one of those nested objects is nested inside the other `{ field: { $not: { <operator-expression> } } }`.

+Unlike the `$and` operator that has `$and` as the key of this outmost object, when using the `$not` operator, use a field from your documents as the key.
+As the value for that key, use an object.
+That object should have a key of `$not` and a value.
+That value is another object.
+That object should contain as its key another operator, like `$eq`, `$gt`, `$lte`, or others.
+The value of this innermost object is just a value (like `10`, `'Jane'`, etc.).

+Starting simple, the example below uses the `$not` operator to find all the documents that do not have a field `first` containing a value of `'Jane'`.
+The example script below is simialr to examples you've seen in previous sections.
+The line to pay special attention to is `filtered_db_users = await users_collection.find({first: { $not: { $eq: "Jane" } }});`.